WolfStudioGh/MMODEL/README.md

 # MMODEL
-MMODEL is tool can extract and replace Models from Video Ganmes only
+MMODEL is tool can extract and replace Models from Video Games only

 (I need Help)